Caellwyn/ds_west_082420-python-part-II/README.md

 Suppose I need to choose a certain number of schools (say 10) from  a list.
 I can set a variable as a counter, and create a while loop which will add 1 to that counter with each pass through the loop.

+Now let's think of a scenario where we would like to iterate through the school list of a district, sum the populations of the schools, and stop when the sum exceeds a certain number.

 How can we update the code to stop before 1000?